pat-lego/io.github.vm.patlego/karaf-system/system.core/README.md

 ```

 **Note:** When doing deployments to ECS it is important to remember that a new task gets a new IP so it is important to assign an Application Load Balancer
-to the server in order to retain a static definition, to do that add the following three parameters to your deployment `--target-group-arn` `--container-name` `--container-port`
+to the server in order to retain a static definition, to do that add the following parameters to your deployment `--target-group-arn` `--container-name` `--container-port --health-check-grace-period-seconds`
+    - target-group-arn: The target group that will register the ECS containers
+    - container-name: The name of the container
+    - container-port: The port of the container
+    - health-check-grace-period-seconds: How long to wait before health check starts

 # ECS View Containers